yongchao98/AM232_Mamba/README.md

 # AM232_Mamba
-This is the code for AM232 Project - Unveiling Mamba: Integrating State Space Models in Language Models.
+These are the codes for AM232 Project - Unveiling Mamba: Integrating State Space Models in Language Models.